digital-asset/daml/docs/source/concepts/interoperability.rst

   An action is **Y-labelled** for a set `Y` if it is labelled with an element of `Y`.

 Definition »ledger-aware projection«
-  Let `tx` be a transaction according to the DAML Ledger Model whose actions are `X`\ -labelled for a set `X` of DAML Ledgers and let `Y` be a subset of `X`.
+  Let `tx` be a transaction according to the DAML Ledger Model whose actions are `X`\ -labelled for a set `X` of DAML ledgers and let `Y` be a subset of `X`.
   Let `Act` be the set of `Y`\ -labelled subactions of `tx` that have `A` as an informee.
   The **Y-projection** of `tx` to a party `A` consists of maximal elements of `Act` (w.r.t. the subaction relation) in execution order.